flightlessmango/MangoHud/README.md

 1. `/path/to/application/dir/MangoHud.conf`
 2. Per-application configuration in ~/.config/MangoHud:
-    1. `~/.config/MangoHud/<application_name>.conf` for native applications, where `<application_name>` is the case sensitive name of the executable
+    1. `~/.config/MangoHud/<application_name>.conf` for native apps, where `<application_name>` is the case sensitive name of the executable
-    2. `~/.config/MangoHud/wine-<application_name>.conf` for Wine/Proton applications, where `<application_name>` is the case sensitive name of the executable without the `.exe` extension
+    2. `~/.config/MangoHud/wine-<application_name>.conf` for Proton/Wine apps, where `<application_name>` is the case sensitive name of the executable without the `.exe` extension
 3. `~/.config/MangoHud/MangoHud.conf`

-If you start the game from the terminal with MangoHud enabled, MangoHud will print the configuration file names it is looking for.
+If you start the app from the terminal with MangoHud enabled, MangoHud will print the configuration file names it is looking for.

-You can find an example config in `/usr/share/doc/mangohud`.
+You can find an example configuration in `/usr/share/doc/mangohud`.

-[GOverlay](https://github.com/benjamimgois/goverlay) is a graphical user interface (GUI) application that can be used to manage the configuration.
+[GOverlay](https://github.com/benjamimgois/goverlay) is a GUI app that can be used to manage the Vulkan and OpenGL overlays including MangoHud.

 ---